 Asking service providers key questions before you engage them can help ensure you receive quality services that meet your needs and expectations.
 Some of this information may also be found on a provider's website.

-• Are you accredited by the Australian Community Industry Alliance (ACIA)?
+• Are you certified by the Australian Community Industry Alliance (ACIA)?

 • Are your workers experienced in providing household services to people with similar needs to mine?